carloocchiena/blackhat_python_book_code/README.md

 --------------------------------

 ### What you'll find in the repo
 Chapter summary and titles are my own, for clarity.
-The book uses different titles and has no chapter summary.
+The book uses different titles and has no chapter summary.<br>
+When needed, an additional `README.md`has been added inside each chapter folder for clarification and further details.

 #### Chapter 1: Intro
 - This is an introductory chapter and it's mostly about installing Linux VM and Python.
 No coding here.